abinit/abinit/doc/tutorial/atdep1.md

 \end{pmatrix}
 $$

 Thanks to this drastic reduction of the IFC coefficients, only 50 to 100 atomic uncorrelated configurations are generally needed to obtain converged properties at the 2nd order (in this example, and in the whole ABINIT package, we only propose examples with a maximum of 20 uncorrelated configurations in order to avoid a too huge amount of data).
-As previously for the cutoff radius, we can study the convergence of the calculation with respect to the number of uncorrelated atomic configurations.
+As previously discussed for the cutoff radius, we can study the convergence of the calculation with respect to the number of uncorrelated atomic configurations.
 Set [[atdep:nstep_max]] equal to 5 in *tatdep1_1.abi*, replace the root of the ouput file name by "Ntep5" in the *tatdep1_1.files* and launch `atdep`.
 Do it again for 8 time steps then plot :

       xmgrace -nxy Nstep5omega.dat -nxy Nstep8omega.dat -nxy tatdep1_1omega.dat